davidmainzer/davidmainzer.github.io/_posts/2018-03-08-Land-Rover-Freelander-2.md

 ### Why do we need this repair manual?

 Since Land Rover is not able to offer reasonable dates.
-We have to wait for month to get a repair date.
+We have to wait for months to get a repair date.

 Because Land Rover is so damn expensive!!!!
   * Land Rover charges ~1000€ for changing 4 glow plugs.
 WTF!